The Squad: A Star Wars Story

 But, in a stroke of luck, the more powerful main tracker was still safely stowed in the lieutenant’s pack.
 He switched it on.
 The lieutenant, BR-682 and VS-552 all showed up as bright green dots.
 The trio were alive but stationary, just meters apart.
 He noted range and bearing.
 A little under 2 kilometers away.
 A few hours hike.

 Another dot caught his eye.
 It was LW-312!
 The trooper showed up as a steady pulsing dot heading toward the position of the other three squad members.
 He stared at that dot.
 What did it mean?

 Trooper LW-312 was continuing the mission, he realized.
 He was tracking the Rebels!
 That was really the only thing that made any sense.
 This was indeed a stroke of luck!
 The rebels had been sloppy.
 They’d given up their position.

 Even better, the troopers were being held just a few kilometers from the Imperial base, easily within range of a trooper’s short-range commlink.
 He could finally, at last, report back.

 FD-472 decided he would head toward trooper LW-312’s position.
 Once he was in commlink range, he’d make contact.
 Together they would approach the Rebel camp by stealth.
 They’d monitor Rebel strength and activity and report back to the Imperial base, as ordered.

 At this moment his eyes lit upon – was it!
 A blaster!
 It had been haphazardly tossed aside and was sticking up from a cluster of ferns.
 He grabbed it and immediately took up a defensive posture.
-It felt good to have a blaster in his hands.
-He liked the solidity.
+It felt good.
+He liked the solidity of a blaster.
 The simplicity.

-It was what he needed, he realized.
 He was still on his feet.
 He had air in his lungs.
 He had a blaster in his hand.
-He may have failed but was still a trooper, at very least.
-He still had that much.
-And he would carry out his orders.
-Or die.
+He was still a trooper.

 Part 3 | Observe & Repast